 cars dispersed in the convoy.
 Also there

 was a spare truck, a breakdown lorry and a private car containing a

 well organised, which came as a surprise to most of us.

-We left Jerusalem punctually at and after a short stop in Nablus arrived at Jenin at .
+punctually at and after a short stop in Jerusalem arrived at Jenin at .
 In Jenin we again were surprised

 at the organisation awaiting us.
 We got

 our kit, were told our huts and had a cold luncheon.
 The I.G. was in camp as well.
 The heat in the camp is terrific, almost like

 summer.
 My friends and I went to the

 I got up this morning of my 20th birthday at after an excellent night’s sleep.
 The atmosphere even so early in the day was heavy as in a Kamseen.